 Principal Guest Conductor Nicholas Kraemer directs this decades-long Chicago tradition for the very first time.
 The Chorus and Brass Ensemble bring to life festive music from the medieval era through the Baroque, including works by Gabrieli, Palestrina, Josquin, Praetorius, and many more.
 Secure seats early for always sold-out performances of inspiring music in Chicago’s most beautiful spaces.

-He has sung a wide range of roles, including: Tanzmeister/Brighella in Ariadne auf Naxos, Danilo in Die Lustige Witwe, Sid in Albert Herring, the title role in Gianni Schicchi, Vater in Hansel und Gretel, Max in Le Chalet, the Emperor in Der Kaiser von Atlantis, Belcore in L’Elisir d’Amore, The Pilot in The Little Prince, Nick Bottom in The Fairy Queen, and Cadmus in Semele.
+He has sung a wide range of roles, including: Figaro in The Barber of Seville, Tanzmeister/Brighella in Ariadne auf Naxos, Danilo in Die Lustige Witwe, Sid in Albert Herring, the title role in Gianni Schicchi, Vater in Hansel und Gretel, Max in Le Chalet, the Emperor in Der Kaiser von Atlantis, Belcore in L’Elisir d’Amore, The Pilot in The Little Prince, and Nick Bottom in The Fairy Queen.
+Additionally, he has covered the roles of Alfredo with Festival Opera and Eisenstein with Cedar Rapids Opera.

 Press Quotes